pawzled/pawzled/README.md

    - - TAKING INSPO is okay! please just don't copy my ENTIRE skin and shit..
      - colorpicking is also not allowed pls and thank you ;3

-  ﹒ 🕸️ ﹒ ！ ﹕ I am involved with TONS of fandoms, but right now my most noteably:
+  ﹒ 🕸️ ﹒ ！ ﹕ I am involved with TONS of fandoms, but right now my most noteable are:
       - **BEASTARS**, **OMORI**, **SINJIN DROWNING**, STRANGER THINGS, FNAF, MELANIE MARTINEZ, ALBERT/FLAMINGO, SPIDERMAN !! if you have any of these fandoms in common please dont be scared to INTERACT!!
 I NEED FRIENDS W SIMILAR INTERESTS